davidmarkclements/0x/readme.md

 Stage in initialization to begin aggregating stacks.

-**Phase 0** visualizes from the very start, this includes bootstrapping stacks and loading the application module tree (these can dominate the flamegraph).
+`--phase=0` visualizes from the very start, this includes bootstrapping stacks and loading the application module tree (these can dominate the flamegraph).

-**Phase 1** excludes core bootstrapping stacks, except the end of the boostrapping process where the application module tree is loaded from the entry point.
+`--phase=1` excludes core bootstrapping stacks, except the end of the boostrapping process where the application module tree is loaded from the entry point.

-**Phase 2** excludes all initialization, this renders the most pragmatic flamegraph for most use cases.
+`--phase=2` excludes all initialization, this renders the most pragmatic flamegraph for most use cases.

 Default: 2